Introduction to Politics and Government (11235.1)

 Late Assignments and Extensions Policy:

-Late submissions of the essay will be penalised at the rate of 5% per day including weekends.
+Late submissions of the essay will be penalised at the rate of 2 marks per day (5%), including weekends.

 Unless appropriate documentary evidence is provided, marks will be deducted for late submissions of all assessment items.
 All requests for extensions must be made to the UNIT CONVENOR via email before the submission time and must include a scanned copy of the relevant documentation.